on school

 Take for example, the changes to the inheritance taxes that farmers have to pay.
 I’ll bet that a lot of people thought, boo hoo when they complained.
 I myself had a bit of a smile at one picture — a group of farmers, all wearing at least one Barbour jacket, standing with their children, children who were driving around in expensive looking mini-tractors.
 They didn’t look as if they were short of a few bob.
 That’s a false view I think.
 When we think farmers, we tend to think of lord Yaxly with his two billion acres.
 I’ll bet he’s an outlier, most farmers probably live quite close to the edge, struggling to hold onto a lifestyle they love.
 Taking away their tax allowance might have felt like the last straw.
 I imagine that the idea of cutting the allowance was about stopping millionaires buying land to escape their taxes.
 There were other ways of doing this.
 We could make laws like the French — if you buy land you must farm it, and you must have a farming qualification.
 Penalizing farmers wasn’t the intention I assume, it just turned out that way.
 The whole fiasco wouldn’t have happened if there had been someone who understood farmers, and their problems, involved in drawing up the plans.
 But they all went to a different type of school.

 So we should outlaw private education?
 Stop people spending their money to give their offspring a head start?
 Are we going to ban private tutors too?
 No, you can’t tell people how to spend their money, once you start down that road you’ll end up with stupidities like suggesting that people on benefits can’t spend their money on beer.
 The good things in life will always be hogged by the wealthy, the only real answer is to make us all rich.
-For now all we can do is accept that some people think differently from us.
+For now all we can do is accept that some people have been taught to think differently from us.

 there’s a lack of discipline…